sveltejs/kit/documentation/docs/12-cli.md

 - `-p`/`--port` — which port to start the server on
 - `-o`/`--open` — open a browser tab once the server starts
 - `-h`/`--host` — expose the server to the network.
 This will allow people using the same coffee shop WiFi as you to see files on your computer; use it with care
-- `--https` — launch an HTTPS server using a self-signed certificate.
+- `-H`,`--https` — launch an HTTPS server using a self-signed certificate.
 Useful for testing HTTPS-only features on an external device

 ### svelte-kit build